stirtrek/stirtrek.github.io/source/store/index.md

 You can help the Stir Trek community keep going and get *awesome* swag at the same time.
 How is that?
 [By buying swag through our new online store!](https://www.marktapparel.com/store/c55/Stir_Trek.html)

-We've currated a selection of brand new items and previous Stir Trek shirts that we can reprint, in both men's and women's cuts where possible.
+We've curated a selection of brand new items and previous Stir Trek shirts that we can reprint, in both men's and women's cuts where possible.

 Note: These shirts don't have the year, edition, or sponsors printed on them.